neokarasu/WorkScripts/README.md

 * SSLTestDirectAdmin.sh
   - Checks whether standard SSL certs from the installer are being used for the ports.
 If so then it states on which ports.
 This means the config needs to be changed to use their own SSL certs to be safe.
-  - Usage ./SSLTestDirectAdmin.sh $ip where $ip is the address to be tested
+  - Usage: ./SSLTestDirectAdmin.sh $ip where $ip is the address to be tested

 * SSLTestPlesk.sh
   - Checks whether standard SSL certs from the installer are being used for the ports.
 If so then it states on which ports.
 This means the config needs to be changed to use their own SSL certs to be safe.
-  - Usage ./SSLTestPlesk.sh $ip where $ip is the address to be tested
+  - Usage: ./SSLTestPlesk.sh $ip where $ip is the address to be tested